andres-frm/activityP_birds/README.md

 ## Files

-~.png: silhouettes of andean birds
+*~.png*: silhouettes of andean birds

-bird_activity_data.txt: data of bird activity records.
+*bird_activity_data.txt*: data of bird activity records.
 Hour of the day is estimated as the unite.

-script_birdActivity_analysis.R: R script to produce Kernel density plots, and estimate the coefficient of activity overlap.
+*script_birdActivity_analysis.R*: R script to produce Kernel density plots, and estimate the coefficient of activity overlap.

-script_birdActivity_analysis.pdf: script and outputs in pdf format.
+*script_birdActivity_analysis.pdf*: script and outputs in pdf format.